Auto shop employee helps police nab suspected car thief after chase ends in crash

 “He stopped dead in his tracks,” said Sandi.

-The footage shows Sandi pointing his gun at one of the crooks and ordering to get on the ground.
+The footage shows Sandi pointing his gun at one of the crooks and ordering him to the ground.

 “I got him on the ground, and then I zip-tied his hands behind his back,” said Sandi.